andreoliwa/nitpick/README.rst

      :target: https://pyup.io/repos/github/andreoliwa/flake8-nitpick/
      :alt: Updates

-Flake8 plugin to reuse the same lint configuration across multiple Python projects.
+Flake8 plugin to share the same code style for multiple Python projects.

 A "nitpick code style" is a `TOML <https://github.com/toml-lang/toml>`_ file with settings that should be present in config files from other tools.
 E.g.: